 The system has been described as being like a vacuum cleaner, suctioning out the blockage.
 Patient symptoms and negative outcomes are often alleviated.

-Stroke is the third leading cause of death in the U.S. More than 160,000 people die each year from stroke in the U.S. Strokes can occur at any age but nearly three-quarters occurred in people over the age of 65.
+Stroke is the fourth leading cause of death in the U.S. More than 160,000 people die each year from stroke in the U.S. Strokes can occur at any age but nearly three-quarters occurred in people over the age of 65.

 More East Texans die of stroke than our neighbors in other parts of the state.
 That’s why ETMC launched an effort to encourage East Texans to recognize the warning signs of stroke and to seek help if symtoms occur.